uhh-cms/sync/README.md

     Compares the yields in a specific *dataset* between *group1* and *group2*, subdivided into all known categories.

+draw_variable(dataset: str | None = None, variable: str | None = None, group: str = None, bins: int = 20) -> None
+    Creates a histogram with number of *bins* also including a ratio relative to *group*.
+    The plot is created specific for a *dataset* and *variable* and saves it in the plot directory.
+When *dataset* is *None*, all available datasets are used.
+When *variables* is *None*, the variables defined in the configuration are used.

 print_config() -> None
     Prints a summary of the current configuration.